mackrineawino/inheritance/README.md

-# Bank Account Example with Interface Segregation
+# Bank Account Interface Example
 This example demonstrates a simple banking system with savings and checking accounts, showcasing the principles of object-oriented design, including interface segregation.

 ## Introduction